mi4uu/dfns-api-gen/README.md

 This will:
 1. Fetch the OpenAPI spec from `https://docs.dfns.co/openapi.yaml`
 2. Save it as `openapi.json`
-3. Generate Rust code in `src/generated.rs`
+3. Generate Rust code in `src/generated.rs` (~2,600 lines, 181 types from 117 API endpoints)

 ### Using Generated Types